lukecav/mybooktable/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+This is a major update to MyBookTable that includes some backwards incompatable changes to it's template system and CSS selectors.
+If you have custom integrations with MyBookTable they may need to be updated in order to work after installing this update.

 = 2.2.0 =
 IMPORTANT UPDATE: Barnes and Noble has discontinued Linkshare Affiliates and switched to Commission Junction.
 This update is required to continue using B&N affiliates.
 [Learn more...](http://www.authormedia.com/barnes-and-noble-is-ending-its-affiliate-program-how-to-keep-from-losing-out/)